oktomus/cpp-closest-point-on-mesh/README.md

 1. Compute a point cloud of the mesh
     1. Add vertices in the point cloud
     2. Generate points on the mesh to increase the point cloud precision **Not implemented**
-2. Create a KDTree with containing the point cloud
+2. Build a KDTree containing the point cloud

 **When requesting the closest point:**